-His looks were exactly the same as those of the Great Sage: he, too, had a gold fillet clamped to his yellowish hair, a pair of fiery eyes with golden pupils (emphasis added), a silk monk’s robe on his body, a tiger kilt tied around his waist, a golden-banded iron staff in one of his hands, and a pair of deerskin boots on his feet (Wu & Yu, 2012, vol. 3, p.
+His looks were exactly the same as those of the Great Sage: he, too, had a golden headband clamped to his blondish-brown hair, a pair of fiery eyes with golden irises (emphasis added), a monk’s robe on his body, a tiger kilt tied around his waist, a gold-banded iron staff in one of his hands, and a pair of deerskin boots on his feet (based on Wu & Yu, 2012, vol. 3, p.
 104).

 The original article above already establishes that Six Ears is a manifestation of Monkey’s mind.
 It’s only natural then that he too would have the same appearance and carry the same scars.
 But this raises the question: When did the two split?
 As pointed out above, one scholar suggests that Six Ears was once Sun’s sworn brother, the Macaque King (Mihou wang, 獼猴王).
 If true, this would suggest that they split prior to Monkey’s turn in the furnace.
 This makes sense as an early split would allow Six Ears to gain the same magic powers at a similar pace.

 But an early split carries with it a certain implication: Six Ears would have experienced the tortuous heat and smoke of Laozi’s furnace while physically separated from Sun Wukong.
 It would be like the two were connected by an invisible link, similar to entangled particles in Quantum physics (fig. 4).